JelixcesCajontoy/fintrack/DFD.md

 ## Level 1: System Breakdown

-The Level 1 DFD breaks the "FinTrack Mobile" system into its major internal processes and shows how data flows between them and to the internal data store.
+The Level 1 DFD breaks the "FinTrack Mobile" system into its major internal processes and shows how data flows between them and to the internal data store, which is now user-specific.

 ```
                                           +-----------------+